digitoimistodude/awesome-frontend/README.md

 ### Icon packs

 - [Iconoir](https://iconoir.com/): Iconoir is one of the biggest open source libraries with currently 914 SVG Icons.
-No premium icons, no email sign-up, no newsletters.
 - [Material Icons](https://fonts.google.com/icons): Material Icons are available in five styles and a range of downloadable sizes and densities.
 - [Iconic](https://iconic.app/): Free "do wtf you want with" pixel-perfect icons
 - [Icongram](https://icongr.am/): Serving you 10000+ icons on the fly.